 Note: Not all models were implemented the same way.
 This graphic intends to identify the various home visiting models, each of which have their own criteria for inclusion.
-CAPC notes that the use of EBPP as a home visiting model is not evidence-based (vetted through rigorous research) and should not be directly compared to the Empowered Families and/or CalWORKs/FSI use of Parents as Teachers.

 Across all models, 862 adults in 829 families received 9,393 home visits during FY 2022-23.
 Families can be referred to home visiting by various sources, such as self-referrals, engagement with other FRC services, referrals from the Department of Children, Families and Adult Services (DCFAS) Child Protective Services (CPS), and hospitals or medical providers.
 Families are then routed to a range of home visiting models based on their family composition, history of maltreatment, CalWORKs enrollment, or other needs.
-Among all (unduplicated) incoming referrals in FY 2022-23, one third of referrals (34%) came from healthcare providers, including hospital systems and medical providers and one in five (19%) were self-referrals.
+Among all (unduplicated) incoming referrals in FY 2022-23, one-third of referrals (34%) came from healthcare providers, including hospital systems and medical providers and one in five (19%) were self-referrals.
 Other common referral sources included CPS (15%), or referrals within Birth & Beyond (13%, e.g., transfers between sites, recommendations for additional services).